The role of regulatory T Lymphocytes in aberrant human immune responses

 Synopsis

-Professor Nanan and his team at The Nepean Clinical School, in Collaboration Sydney have developed a special research focus on T regulatory cells in collaboration with A/Prof. Barbara Fazekas at the Centenary Institute and with Groups at the Garvan Institute.
-T regulatory cells are an important subset of T lymphocytes, which are able to contain immune responses.
-These cells are believed to play an important role in the development of autoimmune and allergic disorders.
-At Nepean Clinical School we have access to a variety of patients suffering from these disorders.
-The aim would be characterize the quantity, function and phenotype of T regulatory cells in these patients.
+Professor Nanan and his team at Sydney Medical School Nepean have developed a special research focus on T regulatory cells.
+This is an important subset of T lymphocytes, which are able to contain immune responses.
+These cells are believed to play an important role in pregnancy and in the development of autoimmune and allergic disorders.
+The aim would be to characterize the quantity, function and phenotype of T regulatory cells in these patients.
 Together with our collaborators, we have established and published the methodology to conduct this study.
 The project will involve major techniques in cellular and molecular immunology with a strong emphasis on flow-cytometry.

 Want to find out more?